 Once you’ve configured all options and fill out NFT details, click the Create item button.

-Now, you will need to mint the item and pay the ETH gas fee to put it on the blockchain.
-This fee can be pricey, so you will want to see what it currently is, and wait if it’s very high.
+Now that you’ve filled out all the details and created your NFT, you will need to mint it and pay the ETH gas fee to put it on the blockchain.
+This fee can be pricey, so you will want to see what it currently is, and may want to wait if it’s very high.
 Generally, weekends seem to be less expensive when it comes to Ethereum gas prices.

 OMG: I did a test minting of a new item today, and the gas fee was over $200!
 I didn’t go through with it and will mint the item when the price is significantly lower.